ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 | `vmware-solutions.service.delete` | A service is deleted. |
 {: caption="Table 1.
 Description of actions that generate management events" caption-side="top"}

-## Tracking events for the KMIP for VMware on IBM Cloud service
+## Tracking events for the KMIP for VMware service
 {: #at-events-kmip}

-When you manage keys for the KMIP for VMware on {{site.data.keyword.cloud_notm}} service, an event is generated and sent to a global domain or to an instance of the service in the location where the service is provisioned.
+When you manage keys for the KMIP for VMware service, an event is generated and sent to a global domain or to an instance of the service in the location where the service is provisioned.
 For more information, see [Monitoring global and location-based events](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-monitor_events#mon_def_event_type).

-The following table provides the actions that generate and send events for the KMIP for VMware on {{site.data.keyword.cloud_notm}} service.
+The following table provides the actions that generate and send events for the KMIP for VMware service.

 | Action                                      | Description                               |
 |:--------------------------------------------|:------------------------------------------|